Healthy Quiche Recipes

 Hash browns meet quiche in this healthy recipe.
 Shredded potatoes create a gluten-free crust for this bacon and spinach-studded quiche that's sure to be a crowd-pleasing breakfast or brunch.

-Shredded sweet potato hash browns make up the healthy crust of these gluten-free muffin-tin quiches.
-This grab-and-go breakfast is super-easy to prep ahead and keep stashed in the fridge or freezer.
-Serve them for brunch or eat them on busy weekdays.
+For our healthy homemade quiche crust recipe, we use half whole-wheat flour, replace some of the butter with heart-healthy olive oil and add a little sour cream to keep the crust flaky and tender.
+Making your own quiche crust recipe means you'll skip unhealthy fats, preservatives and artificial color found in many store-bought crusts.

-Smoked Sausage & Kale Quiche with Broccoli Crust
+Ham & Cheese Quiche with Cauliflower Crust

-Riced broccoli makes a crispy, low-carb crust for this healthy quiche recipe.
-Smoked sausage adds tons of flavor to the egg filling and kale gives you even more veggie servings in this crowd-pleasing brunch dish.
+Cauliflower rice makes up the crust of this low-carb quiche recipe.
+Smoked Gouda imparts a delicious smoky flavor that complements the ham in the quiche filling.
+If you can't find smoked Gouda, substitute smoked Cheddar.